ruhoh/ruhoh.com/docs/2/installation.md

 # Next Steps

-You can now continue with the [Hello World tutorial](/docs/2/hello-world) but you already have the initialization files so skip that part.
+You can now continue with the [Quickstart Tutorial](/docs/2/quickstart) but you already have the initialization files so skip that part.